jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 If you are new to React, I recommend [React Docs](https://beta.reactjs.org/) and [ReactJS Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).

 You can very easily swap different components for MARN stack.
-E.g., swap React with Vue.js like I did for [this demo project](https://github.com/jj09/vue-apollo).
+E.g., swap React with Vue.js as I did for [vue-apollo](https://github.com/jj09/vue-apollo) demo project.